venyxML/Ouch/README.md

 # Ouch
 A plugin that announcnes when someone gets hurt to the whole server, but doens't say who.
-Made by request.,
+Made by request.

 ## Versions Supported & Tested